ACENET Summer School - General

 25 May 2018 4:45:43.119 PM

-Compiling with enabled profiling
+Compiling with profiling enabled

 To enable profiling with the compilers of the GNU Compiler Collection, we just need to add the -pg option to the gfortran, gcc or g++ command.
 When running the resulting executable, the profiling data will be stored in the file gmon.out.
+Invoking gprof will then give us a profile.
+By default, gprof looks for a data file named gmon.out but needs to be given the name of the executable as an argument.

 # Compile with GFortran with -pg option: